MauBorre/chess/README.md

-This project was made with only Python's and Pygame's documentation.
+This project was made with only Python's and Pygame's documentation. <br>
 Absolute 0 reference on other chess game projects and no notion of how to make a game like this.